Category 1: The Connected Life Awards

 Entry forms, supporting materials & formats:

-This year, the submission of video to support your entry/entries is very positively encouraged.
+The submission of video to support your entry/entries is highly encouraged.
 You may provide one URL to a video link demonstrating your entry.
 This should be either privately or publicly posted to YouTube (if a private post, please provide a user name and password for judges to access).
 The video should be between three and five minutes in length, but no more.

 If pointing judges to a website within your entry, please include one website URL, where specific information relating to your product/ device/ solution/ application/ service entry can be found (judges will not surf websites looking for the information).